 Its always an honor to have someone refer you to one of their clients.
 In this case with Ochiltree’s Community Hub, that’s exactly what happened.
 A colleague with whom we have grown to become good friends over the years was involved at the earliest stages of this project and introduced Lairds to the charity.
 A massive thanks to Chris at Rakkaus.

 Ochiltree community hub was born from the Charity formed in 2014 to improve and build on a strong community bond with a clear aim.
-A place to build on their initiatives, health, fitness, education and more.
+Ultimately, a place to build on their initiatives, health, fitness, education and more.

 The aim was to provide multiple multimedia enabled spaces that are flexible enough to change the purpose of any room with minimal notice and to have a state of the art cinema for the community to enjoy the latest movies and audio with the best clarity possible within the budget.